yeutterg/LaunchDarkly-Snowflake-Chatbot/README.md

    ```

 3. **Or via Snowflake UI**:
+   - Click on your name at the bottom left, and ensure your role is set to ACCOUNTADMIN
    - Go to **Admin** → **Security** → **Network Policies**
    - Click **"+ Network Policy"**
    - Name: `CHATBOT_API_POLICY`